MAGIS: LLM-Based Multi-Agent Framework for GitHub Issue Resolution

-\paragraph{Team Building.} In this process, the manager agent has the flexibility to ``recruit'' team members as the issue needs.
-Firstly, upon receiving the candidate files, the manager begins with analyzing the GitHub issue for the repository and breaks them into detailed file-level tasks.
-Specifically, for each code file $f_i$ in the candidate set $\gC_i^k$, the project manager leverages the LLM $\gL$ with the prompt $\gP_{4}$ and the issue description $q_x$ to define the corresponding file-level task $t_i$.
+\paragraph{Team Building.} In this process, the Manager agent has the flexibility to ``recruit'' team members as the issue needs.
+Firstly, upon receiving the located files, the Manager begins with analyzing the \github issue for the repository and breaks them into detailed file-level tasks.
+Specifically, for each code file $f_i$ in the candidate set $\gC_i^k$, the Manager leverages the LLM $\gL$ with the prompt $\gP_{4}$ and the issue description $q_x$ to define the corresponding file-level task $t_i$.
 One issue can be converted to multiple tasks.
 These tasks, along with the associated code file, are stored in a task set $\gT_i^k$.

-Once a task is clarified, the project manager defines the personality role $r_i$ of the developer by invoking LLM $\gL$ with the prompt $\gP_{5}$ and the task $t_i$.
-By iterating through these candidate code files, the project manager agent ultimately designs a collection of developer agent role descriptions $\gD_i^k$, thus forming the development team.
-The details of the team building are shown in the part of Algorithm~\ref{alg:planning}.
+Once a task is clarified, the Manager defines the personality role $r_i$ of the Developer by invoking LLM $\gL$ with the prompt $\gP_{5}$ and the task $t_i$.
+By iterating through these candidate code files, the Manager agent ultimately designs a collection of Developer agent role descriptions $\gD_i^k$, thus forming the development team.
+The details of the team building are shown in Algorithm~\ref{alg:planning}.
 This approach simplifies the task for LLMs because each team member only needs to handle a sub-task rather than resolving the entire complex issue.

-\paragraph{Kick-off Meeting.} After building the team, the project manager organizes a kick-off meeting.
-This meeting serves multiple purposes: (1) To confirm whether the tasks assigned by the project manager are reasonable and ensure that all developers in the team can collaboratively resolve the issue $q_x$, and (2) To determine which developers' tasks can be executed concurrently and which tasks have dependencies need to be sorted.
-The meeting takes the form of a circular speech, and the project manager is responsible for opening the speech, guiding the discussion, and summarizing the results, and the Developers provide their opinions based on previous discussions in turn.
+\paragraph{Kick-off Meeting.} After building the team, the Manager organizes a kick-off meeting.
+This meeting serves two purposes: \ding{172} To confirm whether the tasks assigned by the Manager are reasonable and ensure that all Developers in the team can collaboratively resolve the issue $q_x$, \ding{173} To determine which Developers' tasks can be executed concurrently and which tasks have dependencies need to be sorted.
+The meeting takes the form of a circular speech: the Manager is responsible for opening the speech, guiding the discussion and summarizing the results, and the Developers provide their opinions based on previous discussions in turn.
 One example of the meeting can be found in Appendix~\ref{appendix:meeting}.
-After the meeting, developers adjust their role descriptions $\gD_i^k$ based on the discussion, and the project manager, leveraging the LLM $\gL$ and the prompt $\gP_{7}$, generates a main work plan $c_{main}$.
-This work plan is presented as code, and embedded into the main program for execution.
+After the meeting, Developers adjust their role descriptions $\gD_i^k$ based on the discussion $recording$, and the Manager, leveraging the LLM $\gL$ and the prompt $\gP_{7}$, generates a main work plan $c_{main}$.
+This plan is presented as code, and embedded into the program for execution.
 The meeting makes collaboration among Developers more efficient and avoids potential conflicts.